crazyhottommy/pyflow-chromForest/README.md

 then edit by hand.

 In this example, state 3,4,8 changed to 3 (because they are all low state in my case). new_color should be the same for the same new_state.
+Be aware that, after combining states, the total number of states will be less than what you specifiy when you run `chromHMM`.
+In this example, chromHMM was run in 15 state model.
+After combining low states, it now only has 13 states. `epilogos` requires the recoded states in a consecutive order (from 1 to 13), you can not have something like:
+1,2,3,3,5,6,7,3,9,10,11,12,13,14,15 as your recoded states.

 2. `merge_bin.py`